nlm-irp-jianglab/ProkFunFind/docs/source/tutorial/5-annotsearch.rst

 .. code-block::

-  prokfunfind -d queries -f ipr-search -g ./genome-list.tsv --outputprefix ./out/ipr-search/ipr
+  prokfunfind -f queries/ipr-search/config.yaml -g ./genome-list.tsv --outputprefix ./out/ipr-search/ipr

-The output printed to the screen summarizes the overall presence and abseance of different components in the function definition:
+The output printed to the screen summarizes the overall presence and absence of different components in the function definition:

 .. code-block::